ib130258/DCF77-Nixie-Clock/README.md

 - sketch ESP8266: ESP8266_wifi_Nixie_v1.ino

 The sketch on the ESP8266 works OK as long as there is a reply on each incoming  request or command.
 This is the case for all E-type commands.
 The E41 command replies with a E41 answer, ie. Other commands like E3 react with 2 replies: E31 and at the end a E30.
 This sequence is not yet implemented in the ESP8266 code.
 I have to work on that.
 But the first reply should already arrive at the ESP8266, but it is not the case.

+- Schematic_Nixie Clock_2021-12-28_Sheet_1.pdf - contains the power supplies for the different parts: +5V for all modules and sensors,^(Arduino & Nixie tubes).
+- Schematic_Nixie Clock_2021-12-28_Sheet_2.pdf - wiring nixie tubes
+- Schematic_Nixie Clock_2021-12-28_Sheet_3.pdf - wiring all modules & sensors
+- Schematic_Nixie Clock_2021-12-28_Sheet_4.pdf - wiring LED's

+The important part hier is sheet 3 where you can see how the Arduino mega is wired to the ESP8266 wemos D1 mini.
+1 remark: the schematics show a capacitor between different parts of GND's.
+In the real world that capacitor is not there, so only 1 GND exists for the complete PCB.
+As far as I can tell, this does not harm at all.
+Even the sound is without noise, only very little hum from the amplifiers is noticable (one only hear it when you put your ear very close to the speakers.